oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 ### Minting

-Minting (creating new tokens) can be done by calling method `mint` like this:
+Minting (creating new tokens) can be done by calling method `mint`:

 ```typescript
 const op: TransactionOperation = await fa2.runMethod(